(NLDO) - Thanks to a warped space-time region, the James Webb super telescope has discovered a great treasure hidden inside the "cosmic fire dragon".

 The "cosmic fire dragon" Dragon Arc contains a great astronomical treasure - Photo: NASA

-The "cosmic fire dragon" is a spiral galaxy located 6.5 billion light years from Earth when the universe was only half its current age.
+The "cosmic fire dragon" is a spiral galaxy located 6.5 billion light-years from Earth when the universe was only half its current age.

 Normally, with a world so far away, it would be difficult to observe the stars inside.
 But a phenomenon called “gravitational lensing” has unlocked the secrets inside Dragon Arc.

-Gravitational lensing is a phenomenon first predicted by Albert Einstein's general theory of relativity in 1915.
+Gravitational lensing is a phenomenon first predicted by Albert Einstein's theory of general relativity in 1915.

 The tremendous gravitational pull from these foreground objects warps space-time, creating the effect of a magnifying glass.